A Benchmark for Multi-Party Negotiation Games from Real Negotiation Data: Introduction

 \section{Introduction}

 Computational models of negotiation have long been studied in game theory and multi-agent reinforcement learning \citep{rubinstein1982perfect, baarslag2010, abdelnabi2024cooperationcompetitionmaliciousnessllmstakeholders, mak2023coalitionalbargainingreinforcementlearning, meta_cicero}, with the promise of helping bounded decision-makers identify effective strategies in mixed-motive settings.
-Much of this work operationalizes negotiation as bargaining over a specific outcome, and offers are typically non-binding until acceptance \citep{lewis2017dealdealendtoendlearning, baarslag2010}.
+Much of this work evaluates negotiation as bargaining over a specific outcome, typically under protocols where offers remain non-binding until acceptance \citep{lewis2017dealdealendtoendlearning, baarslag2010}.
+While this setting has yielded important insights, it leaves open how to evaluate negotiation in settings where intermediate commitments are binding and reshape future bargaining opportunities.

-However, many high-stakes, real-world multi-party negotiations cannot be reduced to a single agreement over a final outcome.
-In our collaborations with professional frontline negotiators, we find that agreements are reached through sequences of bilateral and small-group deals in which parties make binding commitments over concrete actions.
-Each deal constrains future options, reshaping future bargaining opportunities.
-Here, the strategy includes not just on the final agreement, but partner order, commitment sequencing, and how intermediate commitments interact.
-While existing MARL algorithms could be applied to these scenarios, the regime is under-benchmarked, and it remains unclear when current methods can provide reliable guidance (e.g., which parties to engage first).
+Indeed, many high-stakes, real-world multi-party negotiations cannot be reduced to a single final agreement.
+In our collaborations with professional frontline negotiators, we find that agreements are often built incrementally through sequences of bilateral and small-group deals in which parties make binding commitments over concrete actions.
+Each deal constrains future options and reshapes subsequent bargaining opportunities.
+Here, negotiation strategy includes not just the final agreement, but also the partner order, commitment sequencing, and how intermediate commitments interact across goals.
+However, because this type of negotiation remains under-evaluated, it is unclear whether existing methods capture these more granular strategic considerations (e.g., which parties to engage first, or which commitments are important to make early).

-Drawing from our experience with real frontline negotiators, we introduce a benchmark for this underrepresented regime: multi-party, sequential, action-level negotiation games with binding commitments and terminal-only rewards.
-Specifically, our contributions are:

-\textbf{Contribution 1: A controllable game generator.} We provide a configurable generator that produces diverse instances of sequential action-level negotiation games with binding commitments.
-The generator supports controlled sweeps over structural properties that shape strategic difficulty, including: (i) \emph{scale} (number of players, goals, and commitments); (ii) \emph{incentive alignment} (more cooperative vs.\ more adversarial preference structure); (iii) \emph{payoff structure} (balanced vs.\ positive-/negative-dominated utilities); (iv) \emph{goal complexity} (how many commitments goals require); (v) \emph{goal non-linearity} (the fraction of all-or-nothing vs.\ linear goals); and (vi) \emph{preference structure across goals} (controlled via latent-factor dimensionality that sets how correlated utilities are across issues).
-Together, these controls make it possible to systematically construct and study qualitatively different negotiation landscapes -- from incremental, locally-improvable regimes to settings with complementarity, delayed credit assignment, and traps.